imperionite/cp1ms1/MS1.md

 *   **API:** A RESTful API will be created for the backend and frontend interaction.

 *   **JWT Authentication**: JSON Web Tokens will be used for authentication (optional).
     - Justification: JWT provides a stateless and secure way to authenticate users, enhancing the system's security.
-The Auth0 library will be used to simplify JWT handling.

 <a name="ee"></a>